Create a Website Account - Manage notification subscriptions, save form progress and more.

 If an emergency or a crime is in progress, call 911 immediately.
 For all other situations, call the Police Department at 208-746-0171 and explain your particular situation.
 If your situation warrants a report an officer will be assigned to contact you.
 If the incident is less serious you can consider installing call blocking on your phone, caller ID on your phone or screening your calls.

-Sidewalk problems or complaints should be reported to the Public Works Department at 208-746-1316.
+Sidewalk problems or complaints should be reported to the Public Works Department at 208-746-1316 extension 0 or firstname.lastname@example.org.

-You can request a trash can or change your current trash can size by calling the Utility Billing Department at 208-746-3671 or email to firstname.lastname@example.org.
+You can request a trash can or change your current trash can size by calling the Utility Billing Department at 208-746-3671 extension 0 or by emailing your request to email@example.com.

 With Single-stream recycling, you no longer need to separate your recyclables.
 The following are acceptable recyclable items: